 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.3 months, from May 11 to July 20, with an average daily incident shortwave energy per square meter above 5.0 kWh.
 The brightest day of the year is June 10, with an average of 6.4 kWh.

 The darker period of the year lasts for 5.8 months, from September 24 to March 18, with an average daily incident shortwave energy per square meter below 1.3 kWh.
 The darkest day of the year is November 29, with an average of 0.0 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Pond Inlet Airport are 72.687 deg latitude, -77.973 deg longitude, and 62 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Pond Inlet Airport are 72.687 deg latitude, -77.973 deg longitude, and 62 ft elevation.

-The topography within 2 miles of Pond Inlet Airport contains significant variations in elevation, with a maximum elevation change of 492 feet, and an average elevation above sea level of 169 feet.
-Within 10 miles contains large variations in elevation (2,608 feet).
-Within 50 miles contains extreme variations in elevation (6,276 feet).
+The topography within 2 miles of Pond Inlet Airport contains significant variations in elevation, with a maximum elevation change of 492 feet and an average elevation above sea level of 169 feet.
+Within 10 miles contains significant variations in elevation (2,608 feet).
+Within 50 miles contains large variations in elevation (6,276 feet).

 The area within 2 miles of Pond Inlet Airport is covered by sparse vegetation (59%), water (17%), and bare soil (16%), within 10 miles by water (48%) and sparse vegetation (24%), and within 50 miles by water (31%) and snow and glaciers (30%).